brooks42/pkto/README.md

 **A**: We know it's weird that there are Flying Pokémon, that not all Flying Pokémon have flying, and that you can have flying even if you're not a Flying Pokémon.
 We didn't want to be constrained to all Flying Pokémon having flying, for flavor and variety.

-**Q: Hyper Beam says "Enchant Pokémon without Evolve" Does that mean I can't use it on Dragonite, which has Evolve From?**
+**Q: Hyper Beam says "Enchant Pokémon without Evolve" Does that mean I can't use it on Dragonite, which has Evolve from?**

-**A**: Evolve From is not the same as Evolve, meaning Dragonite and any other Pokémon with Evolve From can be enchanted by Hyper Beam.
+**A**: Evolve from is not the same as Evolve, meaning Dragonite and any other Pokémon with Evolve from can be enchanted by Hyper Beam.

 **Q: Beedrill and Ditto can make copies of evolved Pokémon.
 Do those copies get the abilities from the cards under the evolved Pokémon?**